 During the holiday season, this midwestern candy shop is all about hand-pulled peppermint and cinnamon candy canes.
 The best part is watching them being made through the kitchen's viewing windows, as the smell of peppermint permeates the store.
 If you've got a question, just shout it out to the candy makers and they will answer.

 G.A.
 Schimpff’s Confectionery has been open since 1891 and is one of the oldest, continuously operated, family-owned candy businesses in the United States.
-Its Candy Museum and Candy Demonstration Area offers candy-making demonstrations, including candy canes during the holidays.
+Its Candy Museum and Candy Demonstration Area offers candy-making demonstrations during the holidays.